panjd123/neo4j-index/README.md

     ```bash
     neo4j-admin server start
     # Wait for around 10 seconds, allowing Neo4j to start

+    # Remember to set NEO4J_HOME in the environment variables!!!, like export  NEO4J_HOME = /path/to/neo4j-community-5.13.0-SNAPSHOT

     python main.py # Enter the Neo4j password; the password won't be displayed, similar to most password entry methods on Linux

     neo4j-admin server stop
     ```